Aioli: Serving

 In Occitan cuisine, aioli is typically served with seafood, fish soup, and croutons.
 An example is a dish called merluça amb alhòli.
 In the Occitan Alps it is served with potatoes boiled with salt and bay laurel.

 In Provençal cuisine, aioli or, more formally, le grand aïoli, aioli garni, or aïoli monstre is a dish consisting of various boiled vegetables (usually carrots, potatoes, artichokes, and green beans), poached fish (normally soaked salt cod), snails, canned tuna, other seafood, and boiled eggs, all served with aioli.
 This dish is often served during the festivities on the feast days of the patron saint of Provençal villages and towns.
 It is traditional to serve it with snails for Christmas Eve and with cod on Ash Wednesday.
 Aïoli is so strongly associated with Provence that when the poet Frédéric Mistral started a regionalist Provençal-language newspaper in 1891, he called it L'Aiòli.

 The Provençal cuisine fish soup bourride is generally served with aioli.

 In Spain, particularly in Catalan cuisine and Valencian cuisine, allioli is often served with arròs negre, arròs a banda, fideuà, with grilled snails (cargols a la llauna), grilled meat, lamb, rabbit, vegetables, boiled cod (bacallà a la catalana, bacallà amb patates) and comes in other varieties such as allioli de codony (allioli with boiled quince, not the preserve) or allioli with boiled pear.
-Other commonly used vegetables are beets, fennel, celery, zucchini, cauliflower, chickpeas, and raw tomato.
+Other commonly used vegetables are beets, fennel, celery, zucchini, cauliflower, chickpeas, and raw tomatoes.